-Today we have an odd lesson where we talk about some old-fashioned English words, which admittedly you might not hear that much, but when you hear them, you might be interested to know what they are, and how to pronounce them.
+Today we have an odd lesson where we talk about some old-fashioned English words and English phrases, which admittedly you might not hear that much, but when you hear them, you might be interested to know what they are, and how to pronounce them.
 Just relax and smile as you learn spoken English with us today.

 The reason this podcast came about is my daughter was looking at YouTube and watching a video of funny English words.
 Later I overheard a politician on TV using one of those words.
 We then talked about list of English words that often mean the same thing, often used in a humorous way which had us both laughing out loud.